Harish2104/getdata-002/README.md

 9. reshape data to use label and subject as identifiers
 10. produce a tidy data set (HARUSD_means.txt) with the average of each variable for each activity/subject combination
 11. produce CodeBook.md with a list of column names (which were taken from features.txt)

+# Notes:
+* For descriptions of data types and how data was collected, check these files included with the original data: README.txt, features_info.txt